-Additionally, the Company believes it is reasonably possible that the gross unrecognized tax benefits will change in the next 12 months due to the Company's participation in the Advance Pricing Agreement program with the U.S. Internal Revenue Service.
-The Company is unable to estimate the range of the possible change to the unrecognized tax benefits at this time.
+The Company believes it is reasonably possible that the gross unrecognized tax benefits will change in the next 12 months due to the Company's participation in the Advance Pricing Agreement program with the U.S. Internal Revenue Service.
+At this time, the Company is unable to estimate the range of the possible change to the unrecognized tax benefits.